BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/75-FixableCRUD.md

 This page will explain how to configure a CRUD that can be fixed.

 ## Principles
-A fixable CRUD represents an entity with a fixed state.
+- A fixable CRUD represents an entity with a fixed state.
   This state indicates weither the entity is fixed or not and should not be edited anymore if true.

-When an entity is fixed, only users with a permission to edit fixable entities can change the fixable status or edit the entity.
+- When an entity is fixed, only users with the required permission can change the fixable status or edit the entity.
   For the others, the entities will be only available as read only.

-When an entity is fixed, his fixed date is automatically updated by the current date time.
+- When an entity is fixed, his fixed date is automatically updated by the current date time.
-If the entity is updated event already fixed, the fixed date is automatically updated too.
+- A fixed entity can not be updated, or deleted (can be bypassed)

 ## UI/UX
 :::tip